BJCaasenbrood/SorotokiPage/docs/examples/design/pull/pull.md

 ---

 ### Introduction
-In this illustrative example, we will perform a tension test to fit a hyper-elastic material model for some unknown elastic material.
-A collection of these measurements have been performed and are saved in under `.\script\tutorial\T1_materialfit.mat`{: .text-purple-000}.
-Assuming a two-dimensional problem, we consider a $20 \times 20$ mm material specimen and numerically simulate a uni-axial elongation of $\lambda_1 = 500 \%$.
-Using SOROTOKI, we can run the simulated model through an **constrained optimization routine** (`fmincon.m`) to find the unknown material coefficients for a the Yeoh model:
+In this illustrative example, we will perform a simple tension test using a hyper-elastic material.
+Assuming a two-dimensional problem, we consider a \\(20 \times 20\\) mm material specimen and numerically simulate a uni-axial elongation of \\(\lambda_1 = 500 \% \\).
+Using SOROTOKI, we can perform a simple benchtest using the nonlinear Yeoh material model:

 $$\Psi = \sum^3_{i = 1} c_i \left(J_1 - 1 \right)^{i},$$

-where $J_1$ denotes the first strain invariant of the Lagrangian strain tensor.
+where \\(J_1\\) denotes the first strain invariant of the Lagrangian strain tensor.
 The results of the material fit are shown below.

 <div align="center"> <img src="./img/intro.png" width="500"> </div>
 <div align="center"> Stock image of uni-axial test (left).
 Produced result from SOROTOKI (right). </div>